 Endpoints are now created through MigrationWiz, rather than through MSPComplete.
 The steps for this section outline how to create the endpoints in MigrationWiz.

 If you are selecting an existing endpoint, keep in mind that only ten endpoints will show in the drop-down.
 If you have more than ten, you may need to search.
 Endpoint search is case and character specific.
 For example, Cust0mer will not show up if the search is customer.
 We recommend keeping a list of endpoints you have created, along with any unique spellings or capitalization you may have used.

-Select a Google Vault source endpoint or create a new endpoint.
+Select a Google Vault (Azure Storage) source endpoint or create a new endpoint.

 - To create a new source endpoint: